-By default Datadog generates a timestamp and appends it in a date attribute when logs are received on our intake API.
+By default, Datadog generates a timestamp and appends it in a date attribute when logs are received on the intake API.

-However, this default timestamp does not always reflect the actual value that might be contained in the log itself; this article describes how to override this default value.
+However, this default timestamp does not always reflect the actual value that might be contained in the log itself.
+This article describes how to override the default timestamp.

 The first thing to understand is how the log timestamp (visible from the Log Explorer and at the top section of the contextual panel) is generated.

 Timestamps are stored in UTC and displayed in the user local timezone.

 On the above screenshot, the local profile is set to UTC+1, therefore the reception time of the log is 11:06:16.807 UTC.

 Check your user settings to understand if this could be linked to a bad timezone on your profile: